 If you’d like to visit or stay in ICEHOTEL Sweden, we can make it happen.
 Our regional travel experts have been to the hotel themselves and know exactly how to plan your visit.
 Take a look at these Lapland ice and snow hotel packages to see what you could experience and start planning your tour.

-Get in touch with our travel consultants to speak to the experts about Lapland trips.
+Get in touch with our travel consultants to speak to the experts about trips to Swedish Lapland.
+You can also get inspired by browsing classic tours to Swedish and Finnish Lapland.